SQL Complete - Alternative to Native Microsoft T-SQL Intellisense

 keywords for commit.

-This feature is not supported in native Microsoft T-SQL Intellisense.
+This feature is not supported in native Microsoft T-SQL IntelliSense.

 Conclusion

-Being an alternative to native Microsoft T-SQL Intellisense, dbForge SQL Complete
+Being an alternative to native Microsoft T-SQL IntelliSense, dbForge SQL Complete

 will help database administrators and developers to speed up typing SQL queries